-Note 1: Reset values for these bits are determined by the FNOSC Configuration bits.
+Note 1: Reset values for these bits are determined by the FNOSCx Configuration bits.

-- 2: Also resets to '0' during any valid clock switch or whenever a non-PLL Clock mode is selected. - 3: When SOSC is selected to run from a digital clock input, rather than an external crystal (SOSCSRC = 0), this bit has no effect.
+- 2: This bit also resets to '0' during any valid clock switch or whenever a non-PLL Clock mode is selected. - 3: When SOSC is selected to run from a digital clock input, rather than an external crystal (SOSCSRC = 0), this bit has no effect.